M-Files/Developer-Portal/APIs/REST-API/Searching/index.md

 Note that, unlike the M-Files COM API, the M-Files Web Service will exclude deleted objects from the search results by default.

-<p class="note">If using .NET, it may be worth looking at the <a href="/Samples-And-Libraries/#rest-api-wrapper-net">REST API Wrapper for .NET</a>.
-This handles the creation of the search condition querystring parameters, and any encoding required for their values.</p>
+If using .NET, it may be worth looking at the <a href="/Samples-And-Libraries/#rest-api-wrapper-net">REST API Wrapper for .NET</a>.
+This handles the creation of the search condition querystring parameters, and any encoding required for their values.
+{:.note}

 ## Example search conditions